WATAUGA COMPASSIONATE COMMUNITY INITIATIVE

 CANDIS WALKER

 Candis Walker is a Professional School Counselor who serves as the Prevention Counselor for Watauga County Schools.
 As a founding member of WCCI, she sees how understanding adversity and teaching resilience are important steps to increased success in school for all students and their families.
-Additionally, she serves the youth of our community through Children's Ministry at Boone United Methodist Church and Cub Scout Pack 109.
+Additionally, she serves the youth of our community through Children's Ministry at Boone United Methodist Church and Boy Scout Troop 109.
 Candis is a Boone native who, with her husband and two sons, enjoys hiking, camping, and reading.

 Picture